lmondada/dphil-thesis/content/04_matching/04_anchors.md

 $r$ in $G_T$.
 Furthermore, children of nodes in a tree are ordered by the port label ordering.

-For the following proposition we introduce a $\subseteq$ relation on dual trees of spanning tree reductions: $T_H \subseteq T_G$ if the trees share the same root operation $r$, $T_H$ is a subtree of $T_G$ up to isomorphism, and their types as well as the $split$ map coincide on the common subtree.
+For the following proposition, we introduce a $\subseteq$ relation on dual trees of spanning tree reductions: $T_H \subseteq T_G$ if the trees share the same root operation $r$, $T_H$ is a subtree of $T_G$ up to isomorphism, and their types, as well as the $split$ map coincide on the common subtree.
 {{% proposition title="Maximal spanning tree reductions" id="prop-maxspanningtree" %}}
 Let $G$ be a connected graph, $X$ a set of operations in $G$ and $r \in X$ a root operation.
 Let